AdemBendjama/Brave-Lab/README.md

 ```
 4. Visit `http://localhost:8000` in your browser to access Brave Lab.

 > **Note**: In the local version, email functionality depends on settings.py credentials.
-Live site has proper credentials configured.

 ## Screenshots